melt-umn/ableC-closure/README.md

 ```
 closure<(int) -> int> fn = lambda (int a) -> (x + y + z + a);
 ```
-If a statment-expression is used in the body, direct return statments are possible, as long as they have the same type as the expression result.
-Alternatively, the body of a lambda can be a statment (note that the return type must be given explicitly):
+If a statement-expression is used in the body, direct return statements are possible, as long as they have the same type as the expression result.
+Alternatively, the body of a lambda can be a statement (note that the return type must be given explicitly):
 ```
 closure<(int) -> int> fn = lambda (int a) -> (int) {
   if (x != y)